dieterich-lab/Baltica/docs/workflows.md

 ### Output

-Detailed output information can be found on page 14 of the [JunctionSeq Package User Manual](https://github.com/hartleys/JunctionSeq/blob/13a323dda5fae2d7e74b82230824affb747d938d/JunctionSeq/vignettes/JunctionSeq.Rnw#L514)
+Baltica parses files with the `*_sigGenes.results.txt.gz` suffix (one per comparison).
+Detailed output information are in the [JunctionSeq Package User Manual](https://github.com/hartleys/JunctionSeq/blob/13a323dda5fae2d7e74b82230824affb747d938d/JunctionSeq/vignettes/JunctionSeq.Rnw#L514)

 ## Stringtie workflow

-Baltica uses splice graph information to determine the reconcile the SJ coordinates and to and assign AS type.
+Baltica uses splice graph information to reconcile the SJ coordinates among methods and to assign AS type.

-De novo transcriptomic workflow is procced with Stringtie [@pertea_2015].
+We process _de novo_ transcriptomic workflow with Stringtie [@pertea_2015].
 First, we merge the alignment files from biological replicates.
-Next, we compute _de novo_ annotation with Stringtie (v1.3.5) with  `-c 3`, `-j 3` and `-f 0.01`.
-Finally, the we merge the multiple annotation with `gffcompare -r {reference_annotation.gtf} -R -V`.
-The parameter selection is further detailed on the [Integration chapter](integration.md).
+Next, we compute _de novo_ annotation with Stringtie (v1.3.5) with  `-c 3`, `-j 3`, and `-f 0.01`.
+Finally, the merge the multiple annotation with `gffcompare -r {reference_annotation.gtf} -R -V`.
+Details on the parameter selection are in the [Integration chapter](integration.md).

 ### Software dependencies